Gir National Park

 Best time to visit

-December to March is best season to visit Gir National Park.
+December to March is the best season to visit Gir National Park.
 The park is closed from 16th June to 16th Oct every year.

 - Off-track driving is not allowed as it disturbs wild animals